DNS Behavior Changes

 In the .com/.net registry system, a domain can be placed on an administrative hold status.
 A domain on hold is not published: the NS records delegating the domain are removed from the .com or .net zone.
 For example, registrars sometimes place a domain on hold if it is about to expire but the registrant has not responded to requests to renew it, or if it is being used for malicious activity.

 Before the change, when a domain was placed on hold, its NS records were removed from the zone but not any of the A and AAAA records of name servers in that domain.
 For example, consider if the domain "example.com" existed in the registry along with the name server "ns.example.com".
 (An important note: whether or not the "example.com" zone itself actually uses "ns.example.com" as one of its authoritative name servers is irrelevant to the behavior described here.
 The important point is that "ns.example.com" is in the "example.com" domain, i.e., below it in the DNS name space.)

 It used to be that if the "example.com" domain was placed on hold, the NS records delegating it were removed from the .com zone.
 The A and AAAA records for "ns.example.com" remained in the zone.
 In fact, since these records were no longer below a delegation point, they were promoted to become authoritative data.

-As of 1 March 2010, when a domain goes on hold, the NS records delegating the domain are removed from the zone, and the A and AAAA records for name servers below the domain are no longer promoted to authoritative status.
-These A and AAAA records are not actually removed: although they are not returned when queried for directly, they appear in the additional section of referrals that reference them.
+As of March 1, 2010, when a domain goes on hold, the NS records delegating the domain are removed from the zone, and the A and AAAA records for name servers below the domain are no longer be promoted to authoritative status.
+These A and AAAA records are not actually be removed: although they are not returned when queried for directly, they appear in the additional section of referrals that reference them.